dcanguven/projecteuler-python-solutions/README.md

-Daily Project Euler in Python — focused on algorithms.
+Daily Project Euler in Python, focused on algorithms.